OMIndependent/quswan/src/liveblogs/som/som3.md

 After taking care of the cute, yet dangerous Rabite, my Hero's sword levels up to 1!
 So the sword level starts at 0, huh?

-Using the attack button, Hero shakes and jiggles the chest around and gets...<strong>Candy!</strong>
+Using the attack button, Hero shakes and jiggles the chest around and gets...**Candy!**

 I wonder if I can use this for something...it might be a healing item...